soh2970/Trivio.io/README.md

 Pycharm v(2023.3)

 ## Step by Step guide to compiling from source code
+1. Make sure cx_Freeze is installed, this is to compile source code into an executable file.
+2. Install cx_Freeze by typing "pip install cx_Freeze"
+3. Open terminal and in the project directory, run the command "python setup.py build"
+4. After the build is complete, change directories from current-->build-->exe.sometext
+5. Move the images folder into the lib folder

 ## Step by Step guide to running compiled software
+1. from terminal, in the exe.sometext directory, type "./main"
+2. Trivio will now run

 ## User Guide